OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/ttcp.md

 ---
 title: ttcp
-description: This documentation page provides details on the usage of the ttcp tool used for displaying the most traded crypto pairs on a chosen decentralized exchange over a selected time period.
+description: "This documentation page provides details on the usage of the ttcp tool" used for displaying the most traded crypto pairs on a chosen decentralized exchange over a selected time period.
 It includes the description and options for each parameter.
 keywords: